-In physics, students' understandings of concepts related to energy and physical processes will be assessed in the following topic areas:
+In physics, students' understandings of concepts related to physical processes and energy will be assessed in the following topic areas:

 - Physical states and changes in matter

 - Energy transformations, heat, and temperature

-- Light
+- Light and sound

-- Sound

 - Electricity and magnetism

 - Forces and motion

 Eighth-grade students should be able to describe processes involved in changes of state and begin to relate the states of matter to the distance and movement among particles.
 They also should be able to demonstrate understanding that mass is conserved during physical changes.

-Concepts related to energy transformations, heat and temperature also are assessed at the eighth-grade level.
+Concepts related to energy transformations, heat, and temperature also are assessed at the eighth-grade level.
 Students are expected to be able to identify different forms of energy, describe simple energy transformations, and apply the principle of conservation of total energy in practical situations.
-Students also are expected to recognize heat as the transfer of energy, and to relate temperature to the movement or speed of particles.
+Students also are expected to relate heating to transfer of energy, and to relate temperature changes to changes in the speed of particles.

 Students at the eighth grade are expected to know some basic properties of light and its interaction with matter; to use simple geometrical optics to solve practical problems; and to relate the appearance and color of objects to light properties.
 Students also are expected to recognize the characteristics of sound and some of its properties.
 In the area of electricity and magnetism, assessment of students' understandings of electricity includes current flow in complete circuits, simple circuit diagrams, and the relationship between current and voltage in circuits.
-They also are expected to be able to describe properties and forces of permanent magnets, as well as the essential features and uses of electromagnets.
-Students are expected to have a quantitative knowledge of mechanics.
-They should be able to represent motion, compute speed, interpret distance versus time graphs, and predict changes in the motion of an object based on the forces acting upon it.
-They also should demonstrate commonsense understanding of density and pressure as they relate to familiar physical phenomena, although more formalized knowledge is not expected.
+They also are expected to be able to describe properties, forces, and uses of permanent magnets and electromagnets.

+Students are expected to be able to describe general types of forces, and predict changes in the motion of an object based on the forces acting upon it.
+They also should demonstrate common sense understanding of density and pressure as they relate to familiar physical phenomena, although more formalized knowledge is not expected.
+Students also are expected to have a basic knowledge of work and simple machines.